Archaeology Field Training

 The field school will be held at the SMU-IN-TAOS Fort Burgwin campus, Taos County, New Mexico.
 Students will be instructed in a broad variety of techniques employed in contemporary archaeological investigations through multiple course offerings.
 All courses include classroom, lecture, and colloquial instruction, as well as, laboratory or field work.

-The field school operates on a six-day-per-week basis (Monday through Saturday) for six weeks, from June 4th to July 18th.
+The field school operates on a six-day-per-week basis (Monday through Saturday) for six weeks, from early June to mid-July.
 Participants should expect to spend up to 10 hours per day in the field.

 Transportation between Mercyhurst University and Fort Burgwin, as well as, motel accommodations en route are provided by MAI.
 Participants are responsible for their own meals while traveling.